 Australia’s most prestigious portrait prize is back for another year at the Art Gallery of NSW.
-Yep, we’re talking about the super-popular Archibald Prize—and it’s just announced its winner.
+Yep, we’re talking about the super-popular Archibald Prize—and the 2023 winner has just been revealed.

 Running since 1921, the Archibald displays portraits of exceptional Aussies by Australian artists.
-And every year, crowds flock to the Gallery to check out the impressive exhibition of Aussie faces (and to hotly debate who should have taken home the top gong).
+And every year, crowds flock to the gallery to check out the impressive exhibition of Aussie faces (and to fiercely debate who should have taken home the top gong).

 Every year, the Archibald runs in conjunction with the renowned Wynne and Sulman Prizes—showcasing Australia’s best landscape works and subject, genre, and mural art, respectively.

-All three prizes are on display at the Art Gallery of NSW from Saturday 14 May right through till Sunday 28 August, so you have plenty of time to check them out.
-Then, the exhibition will tour the country from 3 September 2022 till 30 July 2023, hitting Melbourne, the Blue Mountains, Grafton, Wagga Wagga, Lake Macquarie and Dubbo.
+All three prizes are on display at the Art Gallery of NSW from Saturday 6 May until Sunday 3 September, so you have plenty of time to check them out.
+More info is here.

 What: Archibald, Wynne, and Sulman Prizes 2023